smartconnect-eu/SmartSIP-SDK-Libraries-and-Examples/README.md

 }
 </pre>

-🚀 Quick Start
+#### 🚀 Quick Start On Android
-On Android, you must provide a SmartSipNotificationConfig.
+You must provide a SmartSipNotificationConfig.
 This branding is used by the Foreground Service to maintain the call session and prevent the OS from killing the app.

 <pre>
 import cc.smartconnect.smartsip_sdk.SmartSipSDK